aguzel/aguzel2.github.io/index.md

 #### Artificial Intelligent MSc Student @ University of Leeds / UK

 Hello, I am Artificial Intelligence MSc student/researcher at University of Leeds pursuing a career change to Artificial Intelligence research from motor-sports simulation engineer with several years of experience developing FEA simulation methods to improve modelling of F1/FE power-train systems.
+I am also a master's student researcher in the Computational Light Laboratory at University College London.
-This is my CS related research/portfolio page.If you want to look at my previous engineering career(publications, patents etc.) please find me on LinkedIn.
+This is my AI related research/portfolio page.If you want to look at my previous engineering career(publications, patents etc.) please find me on LinkedIn.
 I am also the active member of Mensa UK where I meet with great friends.

 #### Research Interest : _**Human-like Machine Vision**_